 When struggling with unmanageable debt due to the result of a divorce or loss of a job, or for any other reason, filing for bankruptcy offers you a fresh financial start.
 Hiring a lawyer experienced in bankruptcy laws and procedures is vital to making sure your interests are protected and you achieve that fresh start the bankruptcy law provides you.

-I protect the rights of people in Oregon and Western Washington.
+At Law Office of Scott Niebling, I protect the rights of people in Oregon and Western Washington.
 I understand that filing for bankruptcy may be overwhelming for many people.
-I will make sure to take the time to carefully explain the process, answer your questions, and be available whenever you have questions or concerns.
+I will make sure to take the time to carefully explain the process, answer your questions and be available whenever you have questions or concerns.

 My Consumer Bankruptcy Practice